To accelerate innovation, focus on culture

 Steve Jobs was adopted at birth in 1955.
 He grew up in California.
 He dropped out of college but voluntarily took a course in calligraphy.
 He found it beautiful and fascinating.
 The marriage of aesthetics and technology became his life-long obsession.
-Jobs led a company which embodied the combination of art and science.
-He was an eclectic revolutionary.
-It represented 45% of their revenues.

 A New Approach to Business Model Innovation